Videos raise racial concerns about Jacksonville Sheriff’s Office interactions with public

 But Brittany Chrishawn Williams’ video presents a different story.

-On May 13 a Jacksonville officer parked his car in a driveway because he believed, according to an arrest report, the home was abandoned.
+On May 13 a Jacksonville officer parked his car in Brittany’s driveway.

 She then called 911, asking for another officer to help her because he wouldn’t leave.